Have Questions About Auto Accidents?

 Often times, a spouse may be entitled to compensation for consortium damages

-the accident, the surviving spouse and family members may be eligible
+killed in the accident, the surviving spouse and family members may be eligible to recover compensation

 Of course, the best way to determine the amount of compensation you are